Buktoria/adversarial_images/README.md

 #### Step Two Create Adversarial Images

 Run the fooling_images.py file.
 It will out the first 10 images it fools a 2 to thinking its a 6.
 You can pass in a value alpha when you start.
-This values will used to control the amount each pixel is tweeked.
+This values will used to control the amount each pixel is tweaked.

-After the script runs, it will ouput a missclassification score after image transformation.
+After the script runs, it will output a misclassification score after image transformation.
 It will then plot the ten images it fooloed the classifier with.

 ## Intersting Insights

-One of the intersting things from this exparament was the different results you would get when modify alpha.
-Alpha was used as a parameter to tweek how much pixel values would change.
+One of the interesting things from this experiment was the different results you would get when modify alpha.
+Alpha was used as a parameter to tweak how much pixel values would change.
 I first started out pick ones that where quite low because they visually did less disruption to the image.
-This resulted in a high number of miss classifed results after the image was modified.
+This resulted in a high number of miss classified results after the image was modified.
 Then looking back at the article I choose a higher one of 0.5.
-Though this worked a lot better I was unstisfied with the visual results of the image.
-I found the best value was around 0.2 which yieled valid results for the new images about 0.35% of the time.
+Though this worked a lot better I was unsatisfied with the visual results of the image.
+I found the best value was around 0.2 which yielded valid results for the new images about 0.35% of the time.

-The resulting images are a bit distoried.
-This is due to the fact that the images are of a low resalution but also because in out cnn model we are taking the mean of the softmax for the cross entroy.
-This means that the cross entroy has undergone regularization.
+The resulting images are a bit distorted.
+This is due to the fact that the images are of a low resolution but also because in out cnn model we are taking the mean of the softmax for the cross entropy.
+This means that the cross entropy has undergone regularization.
 This leads to higher distortion as mentioned in the article.